m2b3/Bricriu/README.md

   <img src="public/brand/bricriu-wordmark.svg" alt="Bricriu" width="420">
 </p>

-Bricriu is a local-first desktop editor for a folder of plain Markdown notes.
-Open a folder as a vault, browse and search it, edit several files at once, preview Markdown, and save everything back as ordinary files that remain usable without Bricriu.
+Bricriu is a local-first desktop workspace for Markdown notes—and more.
+Open a folder as a vault, browse and search it, edit several files at once, and save your work as ordinary files that remain usable without Bricriu.
+Alongside its Markdown-centered workflow, Bricriu is experimenting with Typst documents, visual canvases, a vault calendar, and rich-text editing and review.

 **Open-source acknowledgements:** Bricriu is possible because of [Tauri](https://tauri.app/), [Rust](https://www.rust-lang.org/), [React](https://react.dev/), [CodeMirror](https://codemirror.net/), [Vite](https://vite.dev/), [Typst](https://typst.app/), [Tiptap](https://tiptap.dev/) and [ProseMirror](https://prosemirror.net/), [React Flow](https://reactflow.dev/), [FullCalendar](https://fullcalendar.io/), [markdown-it](https://github.com/markdown-it/markdown-it), [KaTeX](https://katex.org/), [nspell](https://github.com/wooorm/nspell), and the broader JavaScript and Rust ecosystems.
 The wordmark is rendered in Dominic Stanley's OFL-licensed [Segotia](https://github.com/insert-smiley/Irishfontclub-segotia); the squaremark is an unmodified rendering in Séamas Ó Brógáin's [Gadelica](https://www.gaelchlo.com/clonna2.html).
 The generated [third-party inventory](THIRD_PARTY_NOTICES.md) provides the fuller attribution and attributes every package in the current JavaScript and Rust dependency graphs, including transitive, build, optional, and platform-specific dependencies.

+It was vibe-coded with OpenAI Codex and then used and tested for roughly six months by one user.
+The source has evolved through real use, but its bus factor, device coverage, test population, accessibility review, security review, and packaging coverage are all minimal.

 > [!CAUTION]
 > **Back up your notes before trying this app.** Keep the vault in Git and commit regularly, or use another independent, versioned backup.
 Autosave, app-created Git checkpoints, and the experimental encrypted-private-folder feature are not backups.
 This pre-release software is provided as-is; to the maximum extent permitted by law, its author and contributors accept no responsibility for lost, overwritten, corrupted, exposed, or otherwise damaged notes or data.